ungeralexan/thesis/README.md

 source("rf_prepare.R")
 ```
 ## Step 3 : Run the other scripts
 After having executed the rf_prepare.R script, run the model_one.R script to perform the random forest analysis.
 This script will also evaluate the performance of the model.
 Proceed with the shap_analysis.R script to perform SHAP analysis.
 This reveals the most significant features influencing the model.
-Important Note: If interactions are set to TRUE, the computation of SHAP values may take longer due to the increased complexity.
-When interactions are set to FALSE, the resulting dependence plots will differ significantly.
 Use the refine_model_2.R script to develop a second random forest model.
 This iteration uses a reduced set of features based on insights gained from the SHAP analysis.
 Visualization scripts can be executed at any stage to generate plots for descriptive statistics and correlation analysis.